Marniebright/TestApiAAA/TestPlan.md

 # AAA API Test Plan

 ## Scope
-The test coverage will inclue:
+The test coverage will include:
-* Employee API Actions
+1. Employee API Actions
     * Get
     * Get By Id
     * Post
     * Put
     * Delete
-* Response type
+1. Response type
-* Response codes (OK, Not Found)
+1. Response codes (OK, Not Found)

 ## Testing Methodology
 * Automated scripts using: C# and .Net Framework and the RestSharp library